You are here:Home > Services > GOLDline - The NGA Advice service

 The NGA is working with leading education law firm Browne Jacobson to offer an independent service.

-NGA members seeking legal advice should contact the NGA office; ideally that first approach should be made by the chair, or with the knowledge of the chair.
+NGA members seeking legal advice should contact the NGA office; the first approach should be made by the chair or the clerk.
 NGA members should not contact Browne Jacobson directly.

 GOLD members can call GOLDline on 0121 237 3782, or you can email the advice team.